Popmotion/popmotion/CONTRIBUTING.md

 ## Get in Touch

-If you need help, you can reach out to the [official Popmotion Twitter](https://twitter.com/popmotionjs) account or post a discussion in our [Spectrum community](https://spectrum.chat/popmotion).
+If you need help, you can reach out to the [official Popmotion Twitter](https://twitter.com/popmotionjs) account.